jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 ```

-:warning: if you want instantiate a Monobehaviour object, it's better to write:
+:warning: If you want instantiate a Monobehaviour object, it's better to write:

 ```cs
 MyComponent myComponent = new GameObject.AddComponent<MonComponent>();